Waqas-Khan-CodeCanvas/toastify-ctk/README.md

 <div align="center">

-### ⭐ If you like this project, consider giving it a star!
+## ⭐ If you like this project, consider giving it a star!

-Made with ❤️ for Python developers
+Built with ❤️ for Python developers who love modern UI

 </div>